Houston Work Zone Accident Lawyers

 As a result, OSHA has created guidelines for all work zones with traffic to enhance the safety of employees.
-Work zones are supposed to use traffic controls that can be identified by signs, cones, barriers, or barrels in order to guide traffic into proper lanes and the work space.
+Work zones are supposed to use traffic controls that can be identified by signs, cones, barriers, or barrels to guide traffic into proper lanes and the workspace.

 OSHA Work Zone Requirements